Johngeorgesample/coffee-recipes/mk-dripper/elika_liftee.md

 * Pour 50g water in concentric circles
 * At 30 seconds, pour 100g water, focusing on the middle then covering entire bed
 * At 60 seconds, pour another 100g water in concentric circles
-* Final brew time should be around 1 minute 10 seconds
+* Final brew time should be around 2 minutes 10 seconds